bartosz-kasprzyk/currency-converter-react/README.md

 ## Description

-This website is a currency conversion tool that lets you calculate different currencies.
-Here's a list of currencies you can convert:
+This currency conversion tool allows you to calculate different currencies with ease.
+It includes a feature that shows the current date and time, along with the date from which the exchange rates are sourced.
+This ensures your conversions are based on the latest rates.
+Below is a list of currencies you can convert:
 * AUD (Australian dollar)
 * CAD (Canadian dollar)
 * CHF (Swiss franc)